 This accelerated course moves very fast, so students should prepare by being sure there is time in their schedule for the faster pace.

-The course also depends on students attending the meetings; please do not register for it if your schedule doesn't allow for you to attend.
-Interaction is expected and your camera will be on for Zoom meetings.
+The course depends on students attending the Zoom meetings; please do not register for it if your schedule doesn't allow for you to attend.
+Interaction is expected and your camera will be on.
+Please also plan for dedicated time for the class (you should not be working or commuting during class time).

 Required textbook: Fisher, Mary Pat.
 Living Religions.
 Prentice Hall (10th Edition, ISBN-13: 978-0134168975)

-The course also depends on students attending the meetings; please do not register for it if your schedule doesn't allow for you to attend.
+The course depends on students attending the Zoom meetings; please do not register for it if your schedule doesn't allow for you to attend.
 Interaction is expected and your camera will be on.
+Please also plan for dedicated time for the class (you should not be working or commuting during class time).

 Required textbook: Fisher, Mary Pat.
 Living Religions.
 Prentice Hall (10th Edition, ISBN-13: 978-0134168975)